Ignacio Rodes

 Ignacio Rodes (born 24 August 1961 in Alicante, Spain) is a Spanish Classical guitarist.

 Biography

-Ignacio Rodes started the guitar studies with his mother when he was 8, then went to the Conservatory of Alicante where he studied with José Tomás between 1983 and 1986.
-He got a scholarship to study in London.
+Ignacio Rodes started the guitar studies with his mother when he was 8, then went to the Conservatory of Alicante where he studied with José Tomás, participating in international courses taught by David Russell, Manuel Barrueco and John Williams, among others.
+Between 1983 and 1986, with a scholarship from the British Council and the Spanish Ministry of Culture, he studied early music and the instrumental music of J. S. Bach in London.

 Ignacio Rodes is currently Professor of the Conservatory of Alicante and director in the Guitar Master of Guitar Performance the University of Alicante.